vinirossa/software-engineering/design-patterns.md

 Sequentially access the elements of a collection, not exposing all items right away.

-> One benefit of iterator pattern is that is possible to create infinite collections and to pause the iterat.
+> Some benefits of iterator pattern is that is possible to create infinite collections and to pause the iteration to continue it later in a much easier way than `foreach`s with an index.

 **- Uses:**
 - Custom Collections